Frequently Asked Questions

 All NPs must complete a master’s or doctoral degree program, and have advanced training beyond their initial registered nurse (RN) education.
 NPs work in both primary and specialty care settings, including both the orthopaedic and rehab departments here at KCBJ.
 NPs collaborate with physicians to provide high-quality, cost-effective, patient-centered health care.

 They focus on the health and well-being of the whole person.
 With an emphasis on health promotion, disease prevention, and health education/counseling, NPs guide patients in making smarter health and lifestyle choices- this in turn can lower patients’ out-of-pocket costs.

 “I am proud to be one of over 155,000 NPs practicing in the United States.
 Hopefully this information helps you understand the blend of nursing and medical care we provide.” -Laurel Short, APRN

-Our patients are seen by appointment only.
-We do our best to accommodate emergency same day requests.
-You may be offered an earlier time with one of our Mid-Level practitioners such as a physician assistant or nurse practitioner, when the physician is unavailable or in surgery.
+For non-urgent appointments, you may be offered an earlier time with one of our Mid-Level practitioners such as a physician assistant or nurse practitioner, when the physician is unavailable or in surgery.
 (What is a Physician’s Assistant or Nurse Practitioner)

 Office appointment hours vary by physician, but our most common appointment schedule is 8:00-4:30.
 Our office is usually open from 7:30 a.m. until 5:00 p.m with the phones answered 8:30-5:00, Monday through Friday.
 If you are unable to keep your appointment, please cancel as soon as possible so that the time can be used by other patients.